 |

-sash, and a wide choker of pearls around her long, elegant neck.
-A happier and more traditional marriage was that of the Duchess of Albany to Prince Leopold I (Queen Victoria’s youngest son) in 1905.
+The Duchess of Albandy & Prince Leopold I A happier and more traditional marriage was that of the Duchess of Albany to Prince Leopold I (Queen Victoria’s youngest son) in 1905.
 The Duchess’ gown harkened back to an earlier age and was nothing if it wasn’t sumptuous and in good taste.
-She wore a crown of jewels and flowers supporting her long tulle bridal veil, her shoulders were bare and her short sleeves adorned with jeweled symbols of royalty.
+She wore a crown of jewels and flowers supporting her long tulle bridal veil, her shoulders were bare and her short sleeves were adorned with jeweled symbols of royalty.
 Her bosom was swathed in tulle and ruched laces and was set off by a small bouquet of flowers.
 Her waist was tucked in neatly with a corset and her bodice was sharply V–ed to accentuate her good figure.
 Her skirt was ruched and trimmed like—well, like royalty.
 She was the ideal young bride.
 Every young woman wanted to be like her.
-And according to period photographs, on their wedding day many brides were able to achieve a similar affect.
+And according to period photographs, on their wedding day many turn of the century brides were able to achieve a similar affect.

 perfect.
 While it was simple, it was not austerely modern and was nothing